 A pioneering Georgian composer, whose music combined stillness and beauty with expressive outbursts.
 Read the article by Guy Rickards in The Guardian.

 Estonian composer Arvo Pärt is the most performed living composer in the world.
-His music, deeply infused with spiritual and religious depth, resonates with audiences across the globe.
-A master of minimalist expression, Pärt has inspired renowned filmmakers such as Jean-Luc Godard, Werner Herzog and Terrence Malick.
 Discover more in the short documentary Arvo Pärt: Composing with Silence in Estonia.

 watch on YouTube